Lifetime value (LTV) shows the revenue generated by a new audience via subscriptions,

 - Activate payment verification.

-- Connect myTracker account to your ironSource account.
+- If you work with ironSource, connect MyTracker account to your ironSource account.
 Wait for the ad data to roll in.

-- In the Constructor, select a report period.
+- In the Builder, select a report period.

 The forecast will be made for the cohort that installed the app during the selected period.